 It’s been ages since I’ve had a caramel dipped apple, and since these apples are so small, the amount of caramel consumed would be minuscule and easy on the toofies.
 But wait, just plain old caramel?
 No way.
 I needed to revisit my first cooking show.
 There was definitely going to be peanut butter involved, and no one was sending me to my room this time.

 To show you how small Lady apples are, I placed one next to a medium Fuji apple.
-Lady apples are tiny..about 3-inches in diameter
+Lady apples are tiny..about 2 to 3-inches in diameter

 Frankly, I’d love nothing more than to abdicate that throne, and this was certainly a good start!